 We booked two nights at the Maritim Antonine Hotel & Spa, which was just a few steps from the bus stop.
 We couldn´t check in yet, but were greeted with a free drink and could store our luggage, so our bus trouble was soon forgotten.

 Hungry for more, we quickly checked in and then went to another nearby attraction, something completely different, Popeye Village.
 We took a taxi going there, given that it was already afternoon and the searing sun was just too much to bear.
 There wasn´t much time left, and quickly we arrived.
-It is just a few kilometers away from Mellieha and the former film set of the movie "Popeye" (1980) with the late Robin Williams.
+It is only a few kilometers away from Mellieha and the former film set of the movie "Popeye" (1980) with the late Robin Williams.

-From Popeye village, we first walked up a bit, for a panorama of the village, and then decided to walk along the road to the beach at Mellieha Bay, which was just about 2 kilometers away.
-Opposite the beach is the entrance to the Ghadira Nature Reserve, but we were too late and it was already closed.
+From Popeye village, we first walked up a bit, for a panorama of the town, and then decided to walk along the road to the beach at Mellieha Bay, which was just about 2 kilometers away.
+Opposite the beach is the entrance to the Ghadira Nature Reserve, but we were too late, and it was already closed.
 Close by, we found some kind of Holiday Center and instead went to the supermarket there before we took a bus from the beach back and up to the main city and the hotel.